phatyou/bamazon/Bam.md

         * If user selects keep shopping, then the shop function in called.
         * If user selects quit, then the user is shown a leave-taking message and the connection in terminated.

-    * Create a sign up and login system that prompts users for a username and password upon loading up the app. **Do not worry about setting up a truly secure database if you choose to tackle this addon.
-Just worry about building working sign up and login features.**
+    * Create a sign up and login system that prompts users for a username and password upon loading up the app.

     * Create a system which allows users to write a review of an item.

     * Create an option on the main screen which allows administrators to modify the database as they see fit.